awillborn/100-days-of-code/README.md

-# 100-days-of-javascript
+# 100 days of code
-100 days of JS animations for The 100 Days Project: https://thegreatdiscontent.com/100days
+100 days of coding for The 100 Days Project: https://thegreatdiscontent.com/100days